nullromo/kylekovacs/blog/ttl-control/README.md

     The data lines can be changing after time `c`, but they must be stable for at least 100μs after `b`.
 -   The time from `b` to `d` is the strobe pulse width.
 This is usually 1ms.
-If the strobe pulses for less that this time, then the whole pulse is ignored.
+If the strobe pulses for less than this time, then the whole pulse is ignored.
     This prevents jitter on the strobe line from triggering a state change in the module.
 -   Time `d` is the state change time.
 This is the rising edge of `strobe` after